zaorsha/dander/README.md

 ### Known Bugs
 ---
-1. Adding distance only works the first time within the distance stats.
-Subsequent additions act unexpectedly.
+1. The maths of adding distance only works the first 2 times.
+Subsequent additions work unexpectedly.
 3. Only the initial distance added is committed to the db